|The Good Samaritan by Luigi Sciallero, 1854 (Wikimedia Commons - public domain)|

 Real real toughness comes not from how much we pummel a competitor; it comes from how kind we are even when we aren't required to be.

 People will always remember someone who was kind to them, even when that someone didn't have to be.

 As a leader and as a human being, how would you like to be remembered?

-If you'd like more thought-provoking pieces like this each week, our Patreon supporters get exclusive content.
-Consider becoming a well-informed patron today.
+If you'd like more thought-provoking pieces like this each week, our paid subscribers get exclusive content.
+Consider becoming a well-informed supporter today.

 Fit To Be TiedIn the latest #FitToBeTied, a call to resist the outrage machine and commit to decency.